 Pennsylvania Commercial Tenant CAM Audit Rights [2026 Guide]

 TL;DR: Pennsylvania's 4-year SOL (42 Pa.
 C.S. § 5525(a)(8)) means a 2022 reconciliation expires in early 2026.
-Philadelphia office tenants face base year errors and gross-up on fixed costs; Pittsburgh tenants face capital improvement misclassification in renovated historic buildings.
+A Philadelphia office worked example shows $6,797 in recoverable overcharges from HVAC capital misclassification and gross-up on fixed costs.
 Act before the window closes.

-Pennsylvania's four-year statute of limitations for written contracts is shorter than most Midwest states and aligns with Texas and California in creating time pressure for commercial tenants to act.
-Pennsylvania has no dedicated commercial CAM audit statute.
-Contract law governs entirely, and the Philadelphia office market and Pittsburgh mixed-use corridors present distinct CAM billing challenges that tenants regularly absorb without auditing the underlying math.
+Pennsylvania's four-year statute of limitations for written contracts aligns with Texas and California in creating time pressure for commercial tenants to act.
+Contract law governs entirely, as Pennsylvania has no dedicated commercial CAM audit statute.
+Philadelphia's office market and Pittsburgh's mixed-use corridors present distinct CAM billing challenges that tenants regularly absorb without auditing the underlying math.

 Pennsylvania has no statute specifically governing commercial tenant CAM audit rights.
-The Pennsylvania Landlord and Tenant Act of 1951 applies to residential leases.
+Pennsylvania's Landlord and Tenant Act of 1951 applies to residential leases.
 Commercial leases in Pennsylvania are governed by general contract law, and Pennsylvania courts interpret them as standard written contracts.

 Pennsylvania contract law enforces lease terms as written.
 Courts apply the plain meaning rule to unambiguous lease provisions and look to extrinsic evidence only when language is genuinely ambiguous.
 Management fee caps, exclusion lists, pro-rata share definitions, and audit rights clauses are all enforced as written.
 If a lease gives the tenant audit rights, Pennsylvania courts will enforce them.
 If the lease is silent on audit rights, the tenant can demand records under general contract law but has no statutory mechanism to compel production on a timeline.

-Pennsylvania has no statute comparable to California's SB 1103 that creates commercial tenant protections independent of the lease.
-The lease is the entirety of the tenant's protection framework.
+No statute comparable to California's SB 1103 exists in Pennsylvania to create commercial tenant protections independent of the lease.

 Statute of Limitations: How Far Back Can You Audit?